spiffe/spire-tutorials/k8s/envoy-x509/README.md

    kubernetes      ClusterIP      10.8.0.1      <none>           443/TCP          59m
    ```

-The `frontend` service we'll be available at the `EXTERNAL-IP` value and port `3000`, which was configured for our container.
+The `frontend` service will be available at the `EXTERNAL-IP` value and port `3000`, which was configured for our container.
 In the sample output shown above, the URL to navigate is `http://35.222.164.221:3000`.
 Open your browser and navigate to the IP address shown for `frontend` in your environment, adding the port `:3000`.
 Once the page is loaded, you'll see the account details for user _Jacob Marley_.

 ![Frontend][frontend-view]